Rapol/serverless-babel-starter/README.md

 # Serverless Boilerplate

-Rapol's version of Postlight's Modern Serverless Starter Kit adds a light layer on top of the Serverless framework, giving you the latest in modern JavaScript (ES6 via Webpack + Babel, mocha, and linting with ESLint), the ease and power of Serverless, and a few handy helpers (like functions for handling warm functions and response helpers).
+Rapol's version of Postlight's Modern Serverless Starter Kit adds a light layer on top of the Serverless framework, giving you the latest in modern JavaScript (ES6 via Webpack + Babel, mocha, and linting with ESLint), the ease and power of Serverless, and a few handy helpers (like router for your service pattern, handling warm functions and response helpers)

 Once installed, you can create and deploy functions with the latest ES6 features in minutes, with linting and formatting baked in.

+Note: This uses [lambda-utils](https://github.com/Rapol/lambda-utils) which is a library that gives us the utility functions that we talk about before.

 ## Install